bvirk/heatskirt/README.md

 ## c++ redundance

 When a c++ project grows, it redundance begins to bother - every method in both header file and where declaration occures!.
 In a project where two programs - the terminal and AVR program is connected, is not human to be the controller of cohesion.
-A prebuild named consoleshelldeploy is done before compiling both AVR and the terminal.
+A prebuild program, named consoleshelldeploy, is executed before compiling for both AVR and the terminal.

 ## Style

-Is C like, it is possible to avoid heap usage.
+Is C like, yes - it is possible to avoid heap usage.